Thurgood Marshall: First Amendment

 According to Ball, Marshall felt that the rights protected by the First Amendment were the Constitution's most important principles and that they could be restricted only for extremely compelling reasons.
 In a 1969 opinion in Stanley v.
 Georgia, he held that it was unconstitutional to criminalize the possession of obscene material.
 For the Court, he reversed the conviction of a Georgia man charged with possessing pornography, writing: "If the First Amendment means anything, it means that a State has no business telling a man, sitting alone in his own house, what books he may read or what films he may watch."
 In Amalgamated Food Employees Union Local 400 v.
 Logan Valley Plaza, he wrote for the Court that protesters had the right to picket on private property that was open to the public—a decision that was effectively overruled (over Marshall's dissent) four years later in Lloyd Corporation v.
 Tanner.
 He emphasized equality in his free speech opinions, writing in Chicago Police Dept. v.
 Mosley that "above all else, the First Amendment means that government has no power to restrict expression because of its messages, its ideas, its subject matter, or its content".
 Making comparisons to earlier civil rights protests, Marshall vigorously dissented in Clark v.
 Community for Creative Non-Violence, a case in which the Court ruled that the government could forbid homeless individuals from protesting poverty by sleeping overnight in Lafayette Park; although Burger decried their claims as "frivolous" attempts to "trivialize" the Constitution, Marshall argued that the protesters were engaged in constitutionally protected symbolic speech.

 Marshall joined the majority in Texas v.
 Johnson and United States v.
 Eichman, two cases in which the Court held that the First Amendment protected the right to burn the American flag.
 He favored the total separation of church and state, dissenting when the Court upheld in Lynch v.
 Donnelly a city's display of a nativity scene and joining the majority in Wallace v.
 Jaffree to strike down an Alabama law regarding prayer in schools.
 On the issue of the free exercise of religion, Marshall voted with the majority in Wisconsin v.
 Yoder to hold that a school attendance law could not be constitutionally applied to the Amish, and he joined Justice Harry Blackmun's dissent when the Court in Employment Division v.
 Smith upheld a restriction on religious uses of peyote and curtailed Sherbert v.
-Verner's strict scrutiny standard.
+Verners strict scrutiny standard.
 In the view of J. Clay Smith Jr. and Scott Burrell, the justice was "an unyielding supporter of civil liberties", whose "commitment to the values of the First Amendment was enhanced from actually realizing the historical consequences of being on the weaker and poorer side of power".